MariaBraganca/MariaBraganca/README.md

 ### Hello, World! 👋 I'm Maria.

+In 2020 I chose to pivot my career toward a path that had long fascinated me: software development.<br>
-I'm an architect who has recently graduated from the <a href="https://www.lewagon.com/berlin/web-development-course/full-time">Web Development Bootcamp at Le Wagon</a> in Berlin.<br>
+I've graduated from the <a href="https://www.lewagon.com/berlin/web-development-course/full-time">Web Development Bootcamp at Le Wagon</a> in Berlin and have been working as a Backend Engineer since then.<br>
-This experience gave me the opportunity to create apps that are fun to use and are written in code that's maintainable and easy to read.
+This experience gave me the opportunity to work on apps that are fun to use and are written in code that's maintainable and easy to read.

-Now I’m looking forward to working alongside developers and designers and broadening my knowledge on web development.
+I'm committed to continuous learning and looking forward to joining teams that are at the forefront of technology and innovation.

 ⭐ <a href="https://mariabraganca.github.io/profile/index.html">View my profile page!</a>